garrandall/popular-music-data/tracks/am-i-the-man-jackie-wilson.md

 You ought a be a-here a-lettin' me know
 You ought a be a-here to tell me so
-You ought a be here, ooo it's true
+You ought a be here, oo it's true
 That I'm the only one for you
 And baby tell me once again, oh-a-huh
 Am I the man (yes you're the man)